Understanding ETL: The Ultimate Guide 101

 In our experience, some companies still don’t prepare business-ready data and build reports on raw data.
 The main problem with this approach is endless debugging and rewriting of SQL queries.
 Therefore, we strongly recommend not ignoring this stage.

-OWOX BI automatically collects raw data from different sources and converts it into a report-friendly format.
+OWOX BI automatically collects raw data from different sources and converts it into a report-friendly format (with SQL transformation templates).
 You receive ready-made datasets that are automatically transformed into the desired structure, taking into account nuances important for marketers.
-You won’t have to spend time developing and supporting complex transformations, delve into the data structure, and spend hours looking for the causes of discrepancies.

 Step 3.
-Load data
+Load Data

 At this point, processed data from the staging area is uploaded to the target database, storage, or data lake, either locally or in the cloud.